9 July 2022

 Lanesboro, Co.
 Longford.

-We have hassle free parking for all competitors right beside transition.
+We have hassle free parking for all competitors close to registration.
 Refreshments will include hot meal, fruit, water, yogurt, ice-cream and some other treats for all competitors.
 This is a popular race, fully supported by Waterways Ireland and local community.
 You will certainly get a buzz created by the spectators, our DJs and lead MC.

-The full results for the 2017 Two Provinces Triathlon are available now on the Core Timing website:
+The full results for the 2019 Two Provinces Triathlon are available now on the Sports Timing website.

 Two Provinces Triathlon – Race Day Information

-Please see map below of competitor parking for the Two Provinces Triathlon, which will be located on the Rathcline Road.
-This car park will be closed during the race and will not reopen until the last runner has finished the course.
+Please see map below of competitor parking for the Two Provinces Triathlon, which will be located on the Longford Road, next to Lanesborough National School.
 We ask all competitors to park here.
-It is ideally located beside transition and a short walk to registration.
+It is located a short walk from registration via the pedestrian access.

-- Approaching Lanesboro from Longford direction, go straight through junction in town centre.
+- Approaching Lanesboro from Longford direction, turn right just before the town centre as directed.

-- Coming from Roscommon direction, turn right at junction in town centre.
+- Coming from Roscommon direction, turn left at junction in town centre and then left again.

-- If approaching from Ballymahon / Mullingar direction, turn left at junction in town centre.
+- If approaching from Ballymahon / Mullingar direction, turn right at junction in town centre and then left.

 As we have a road closure order in place we are under great pressure from the Gardaí to ensure the race runs to the time schedule which is planned.
 To avoid disappointment please be on time!